yujunmjiang/data-structures-fall-19/week07/README.md

 #### Request Data

-Use variable `urls` to request all the data from 10 URLs, and define a constant reference to a value and change the properties of constant objects.
+Use variable `urls` to request all the data from 10 AA meeting URLs, and define a constant reference to a value and change the properties of constant objects.

 ```javascript
 const linkPath = '/home/ec2-user/environment/week07/data/';